HyperTesto/hypertesto.me/content/page/about/index.en.md

 Recently, Spotify labeled me as a lover of "patient spectral," although I must admit that the exact meaning of this definition still remains an intriguing mystery.

 ## This website
-On my personal site, I would like to share with you my passion for programming, literature, music, tell you about my experiences and, why not, exchange some bad jokes.
+On my personal site, I would like to share with you my passion for programming, reading, music; tell you about my experiences and, why not, exchange some bad jokes.

 Please feel free to leave a comment or send me a message: in the vast virtual world, we are all connected by a simple click.